SaschaLuethje/AutoFaUmfelderkennungTrafficSigns/README.md

 # Step 8: Testing
 For testing you can use the following script customScripts/Object_detection_image.py. it takes one image and displays the image again but now with bounding boxes.

-# Step 8: Convert for Jetson Nano
-To use the model with the Jetson Nano, we need to convert the saved model (.pb) to .onnx

-$ python3 -m tf2onnx.convert --saved-model ./fine_tuned_model/saved_model --output model.onnx --opset 11